Welcome to Year 4

 Please note that this email is not monitored during the school day as I am teaching.
 My admin time will be after the school day ends at 3pm, Monday to Friday.
 For all immediate enquiries please contact firstname.lastname@example.org

-Please send children to school in their PE kit on Wednesdays and Thursday.
+Please send children to school in their PE kit on Monday and Thursday.

 If children have a sporting club after school they should come to school in their school uniform bringing their PE kit in a bag to change into at the end of the school day.